Availability

 Is JWKS Pre-fetching configurable?

 The JWKS (JSON Web Key Set) pre-fetching functionality in Tyk Gateway is automatic and not configurable in terms of enabling/disabling it.
-When you configure JWKS URLs in your API definition, Tyk will automatically pre-fetch the keys when the API loads.
+When you configure JWKS URLs in your API definition, Tyk automatically pre-fetches the keys when the API loads.